-With a claimed range of 188 miles under the new WLTP testing regime thanks to a 42.2kWh battery capacity, the i3 should handle the everyday commuting requirements of most drivers, while offering an attractively low rate of Benefit-in-Kind (BiK) tax for business users.
+With a claimed range of 190 miles under the new WLTP testing regime thanks to a 42.2kWh battery capacity, the i3 should handle the everyday commuting requirements of most drivers, while offering an ultra-low Benefit-in-Kind (BiK) tax rate for business users.

-Overnight charging should be easy, although you’ll need to upgrade to a wallbox or fast-charger – BMW claims a standard domestic socket and charging cable takes under 15 hours to achieve an 80% charge, and the same can be achieved in just 42 minutes using a 50kW public charger.
-BMW can also supply an 'i' wallbox, which takes around five hours to top charge up to 80%.
+Overnight charging should be easy, although you’ll need to upgrade to a wallbox or fast-charger – BMW claims a standard domestic socket and charging cable takes less than 15 hours to achieve an 80% charge, and the same can be achieved in just 42 minutes using a 50kW public charger.
+However many will adopt the BMW-recommended BP Pulse homecharge wallbox, which takes around five hours to top charge up to 80% from zero.

-BMW has a reputation for driver appeal and 2017 saw the debut of the i3s, with a more powerful electric motor, wider wheels, modified suspension and an improved traction-control system, all in the quest to turn the i3 into more of a driver's car, albeit with a £2,500 higher price and slightly lower 175-mile battery range than the standard model.
+BMW has a reputation for driver appeal and in 2017 launched the i3s, with a more powerful electric motor, wider wheels, modified suspension and an improved traction-control system, all in the quest to turn the i3 into more of a driver's car, albeit with a £2,500-higher price and slightly lower 175-mile battery range than the standard model.